 3.3.
 Coverage - sector

-The data collected are port statistics: information on goods handled in ports, passengers embarked and disembarked and vessel traffic.
-Detailed information is collected on the type of cargo and passengers, geographical areas where the partner ports are located, type, size and nationality of ships used to carry out that transportation.
+The data collected are port statistics: information on goods handled in ports, passengers embarked and disembarked, and vessel traffic.
+Detailed information is collected on the type of cargo and passengers, geographical areas where the partner ports are located, and the type, size and nationality of ships used to carry out that transportation.

-Detailed information is collected from main ports - at least those handling more than 1 million tonnes of goods annually or recording more than 200 000 passenger movements annually.
+Detailed information is collected from main ports – ports handling more than one million tonnes of goods annually or recording more than 200,000 passenger movements annually, as well as those that have exceeded this threshold in the last three years.

 3.4.
 Statistical concepts and definitions

-Port - A place having facilities for merchant ships to moor and to load and/or unload cargo or to disembark and/or embark passengers to or from vessels, usually directly to a pier.
-Statistical Port - A statistical port consists of one or more ports, normally controlled by a single port authority, which is able to record ship, passenger and cargo movements.
-Reporting Port - A statistical port for which statistics of inward and outward maritime transport flows are compiled.
-Main port - A main port is a statistical port which has annual movements of no less than 200 000 passengers or recording more than one millions tonnes of cargo.
+Port – A place having facilities for merchant ships to moor and to load and/or unload cargo or to disembark and/or embark passengers to or from vessels, usually directly to a pier.
+Statistical port – A statistical port consists of one or more ports, normally controlled by a single port authority, which is able to record ship, passenger, and cargo movements.
+Reporting port – A statistical port for which statistics of inward and outward maritime transport flows are compiled.
+Main port – A statistical port handling more than one million tonnes of goods or 200,000 passengers annually.
 For ports selected on the basis of only one of these cargo or passenger criteria, detailed statistics are required only for that transport.
-Maritime coastal area (MCA) - A maritime coastal area is defined as a contiguous stretch of coastline, together with islands offshore.
+Maritime coastal area (MCA) – A contiguous stretch of coastline, together with islands offshore.
 Within a country, an MCA is defined either in terms of one or more ranges of ports along its coastline, or in terms of the latitude and longitude of one or more sets of extremities of the coastal area.
 Riverbanks can be included.
-Normally the coastline of each country is allocated to a single maritime coastal area and the coastlines of more than one country may form a single maritime coastal area.
+Normally, the coastline of each country is allocated to a single maritime coastal area and the coastlines of more than one country may form a single maritime coastal area.
 There are some exceptions.
 For example, the USA is separated into a number of maritime coastal areas to cover its overall coastline.
 For some countries, two separate stretches of coastline may be counted as one maritime coastal area, as, for example, the Atlantic and Pacific coastlines of Mexico.
-Carriage of goods and passengers by sea - The movement of goods and passengers using seagoing vessels, on voyage which are undertaken wholly or partly by sea.
+Carriage of goods and passengers by sea – The movement of goods and passengers using seagoing vessels, on voyages which are undertaken wholly or partly at sea.
 The scope of the Maritime Directive 2009/42/EC also includes goods:

 Shipped to offshore installations;